-Jack's Theme from Headhunter is used quite often on the show in narrating segments.
-Enough so it's seen as fans as Arino's theme.
+Jack's Theme from Headhunter was used quite often on the first few seasons in narrating segments, enough so it's seen as fans as Arino's theme.

 Retool: The first season was primarily a documentary show in which Arino interviewed people from the game industry involved with certain companies or specific franchises.
 From Season 2 and onward, the "Arino's Challenge" segments that were originally meant to be a secondary portion of the show became the main feature instead.

 Self-Imposed Challenge: Arino plays most of Super Mario 64 without Mario's hat, despite having low defense because of it.
 Too bad the staff orders him to get it back before fighting the Final Boss.

 Shout-Out: In the Dragon Ball episode, the narrator imitates the voiceover from the corresponding anime going in and out of commercial breaks, complete with licensed theme music.

 The DVD box set covers resemble the Famicom; the design is used with permission from Nintendo.